Our Beginner Tool List

 Sharp Knife: Some people will say you need to “invest” in your knife.
 They are just knife dorks.
 You do, however, need a sharp knife that is easy to maintain.
 If you are good at sharpening knives or are a knife dork yourself, I commend you.
 I have always used an X-acto knife and replace the blade every project to ensure it is always sharp.
 “A dull blade is more dangerous than a sharp knife” is the saying, and I have an X-acto scar on my leg that proves it to be true.
 I tried to cut cost by neglecting my X-acto blade inventory and by using gunky sandpaper.
 These are cheap materials that will ultimately save you money in other areas.
 Less cutting mistakes means less wasted leather.
 A rotary blade can be good for floppy, fabric-like chrome tan leathers but I really don’t recommend using them outside of that.
 Additionally, cutting curves in leather takes practice so the more you can commit to one knife, the faster you can develop these skills.

 Wing Dividers: I have three wing dividers.
 Two are always set at specific distances: one for my trim allowance (I cut pattern pieces slightly larger so after the piece is assembled, I can trim it to ensure a nice, perfect edge for burnishing), and stitch allowance + trim allowance (this is how far I want the stitch line to be from the edge of the piece added to the trim allowance so I can stitch before trimming to ensure nothing starts to come apart after trimming the nice perfect edge).
 The third is so I can move one around to any distance I need as the need for a wing divider arises.
 This system is all for convenience and you could do it all with one divider- this is how important a tool this is.
 Two of my three are cheap, run-of-the-mill wing dividers and one is a little nicer.
 My third one is nice because the rounded shape allows me to use it to mark the leather or as a groover depending on what angle I hold it at.
-You can also mark stitch lines with a tool called a groover but they are not versatile beyond that use so I recommend starting with a wing divider first.
+You can also mark stitch lines with a tool called a groover but they are not versatile beyond that use so I recommend starting with a wing divider.

 Simple option: